-In order to calculate yield-to-put the bond is assumed to be held until its first viable put date, $T_p$ .
-The first viable put date is the first put date that is later than the settlement date $d_s$ .
-The bond is redeemed at $T_p$ for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to $T_p$ ).
+To calculate yield-to-put the bond is assumed to be held until its first viable put date, T_p .
+The first viable put-date is the first put date that is later than the settlement date d_s .
+The bond is redeemed at T_p for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to T_p).
 In this case the yield is calibrated using: